prajwel/theia/README.md

-# Theia web application
+# Theia web application (abandoned project)

 This web application uses Pyodide to make the client run the relevant Python code on their browser.
-A bit slow, but really cool that it works.